Angioedema Treatment

 - Managing stress through relaxation techniques, such as meditation or yoga

-- Prioritize sleep and self-care
+- Prioritizing sleep and self-care

 - Quitting smoking and limiting alcohol consumption